 Pecos, on the western side of the state, embodies the spirit of west Texas like few other towns.
 It resides in the heart of the desert amid colossal mountains and is home to historic military forts and the world’s first rodeo, which took place in 1883.
 The rodeo still transpires today and has become one of the Professional Rodeo Cowboys Association’s top 40 prize-money rodeos.

-In 2015 and 2016, it was nominated by the association’s cardholders as one of the five best large outdoor rodeos in the country.
+It was nominated by the association’s cardholders as one of the five best large outdoor rodeos in the country.
 Pecos is also home to the Texas Rodeo Hall of Fame, where the sport and its litany of competitors is celebrated.

 the alamo in san antonio texas